pushpakninave/duckling/README.md

 ENCOUNTERED ERRORS:
 Error: (0 , react__WEBPACK_IMPORTED_MODULE_0__.createContext) is not a function
 This error happened while generating the page.
 Any console logs will be displayed in the terminal window.

+new packages ->  npm i @t3-oss/env-nextjs for env